 Prior to cofounding 270 Strategies, Lynda managed high-profile communications operations across government, politics, and labor -- leading teams at the federal and state levels, the Democratic National Committee, and the Service Employees International Union (SEIU).
 Over four presidential cycles, she worked as both an organizer and a communications lead on political campaigns in the key battleground states of Virginia and Ohio, and in the red clay turf of East Texas.

 Lynda has shaped national media coverage and served as the primary spokeswoman on hot button issues throughout her career.
-As national press secretary for Organizing for America, she worked closely with Mitch Stewart, Jeremy Bird, and other members of the 270 Strategies team to build grassroots support for President Obama's top policy initiatives, most notably the Administration's successful drive to pass historic health care reform.
+As national press secretary for Organizing for America -- the campaign organization created after the 2008 presidential election -- she helped build grassroots support for President Obama's top policy initiatives, most notably the Administration's successful drive to pass historic health care reform.
 During her tenure as communications director to then-Governor Tim Kaine, Lynda developed a comprehensive public messaging strategy to cement the Administration's legacy and managed breaking news on some of the most prominent events in the history of the Commonwealth.
 Over eight years in the labor movement, Lynda served as spokeswoman on issues including banking reform and health care, and she helped lead organizing efforts such as the Houston Justice for Janitors Campaign.

 Lynda earned a Masters degree in International Policy and Development from Georgetown University and a B.A. in Communications from the University of Pennsylvania.
 She speaks Vietnamese, French, and conversational Spanish.
-She lives just outside Washington, D.C., with her husband Mike, their children Zoë and Tripp, and their German Shepherd.
+She lives just outside Washington, D.C. with her family.